Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Stability

-\begin{proof} If $f$ is a bijection, it is clearly true.
-So it is enough to show that it is true if $X=V\amalg\{\Tilde{v}\}$ where $f|_V=\Id_V$ and $f(\Tilde{v})=v$ for some $v\in V$.
+\end{lemma} \begin{proof} Naturality follows directly from the fact that $f:f^*G\to G$ is a morphism of $L$-graphs (\cref{eq: f_induced_on_f*G}) and $R^\bullet_\tensor$ is a functor (\cref{prop:R_tensor_is_a_functor}).
+Furthermore, if $f$ is a bijection, then the statement it is clearly true.
+So it is enough to show that $R^t_\tensor(f)$ is a homotopy equivalence if $X=V\amalg\{\Tilde{v}\}$ where $f|_V=\Id_V$ and $f(\Tilde{v})=v$ for some $v\in V$.
 By \cite[Thm I.11.2]{goerss2009simplicial}, we know that the map $f_*\colon R_\tensor^t(f^*G)\to R_\tensor^t(G)$ is a trivial fibration (in particular a homotopy equivalence) if it has the right lifting property with respect to all boundary inclusions.
 That is, the diagonal map exists for every commutative diagram

 So assume we have such simplicial maps $a$ and $b$.
 These maps are completely determined by where they map the non-degenerate simplices \cite[Lemma~on~p.177]{mac2013categories}.
 In $\Delta^n$ the identity map $\Id_n\colon[n]\to[n]$ is the only non-degenerate simplex.
 In $\partial\Delta^n$ we have the $n+1$ injective coface maps $d^i\colon [n-1]\to [n]$ not hitting $i\in [n]$ as non-degenerate elements.